fhcrcio/fhcrc.io/resources.md

 * Week 2: Analyzing data from multiple files, conditional statements, creating functions
 * Week 3: Errors and exceptions, defensive programming
 * Week 4: Debugging, modules/packaging for reproducibility

+#### Intermediate Python: Machine Learning

+This four week course introduces participants to implementation of machine learning methods in Python using Jupyter Notebooks.
+Each two hour session will include brief tutorials interspersed with challenge exercises, and assumes attendees are familiar with basic Python syntax, using packages, and basic data manipulation using Pandas.
+The course also assumes a strong foundation in basic statistics as well as prior/concurrent participation in the fredhutch.io course Concepts in Machine Learning (or equivalent experience).
+At the end of this course, you will be able to apply basic principles of machine learning to research questions and will have established a foundation for further exploration of machine learning techniques.
+Course materials [here](https://github.com/fredhutchio/python_machine_learning).

+- Week 1: Conceptual Overview; CRISP-DM framework; EDA; Our Tools
+- Week 2: Case Study in Regression
+- Week 3: Case Study in Classification
+- Week 4: Case Study in Deep Learning and Transfer Learning

 #### Software Carpentry Bootcamp: Unix, Git, and Python